The Assembly

 costs because they were hereditary.
 "John may well have felt that

-they followed immediately on that expensive episode hte
+unwelcome in that they followed immediately on that expensive episode the

 reign of Richard I, when the King's crusading activities and the ransoming of